onetwothreeanna/plotholes-api/README.md

 https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html

-Examples I used to create endpoints in Flask: https://pythonbasics.org/flask-sqlite/ -- I started with this, using templates and simple HTML just to show the database was loaded corrently and I could access the data in a UI https://github.com/PrettyPrinted/flask-movie-api/blob/master/api/views.py I had trouble with the Update/Delete calls until I realized Index was a key word and needed backticks.
+Examples I used to create endpoints in Flask: https://pythonbasics.org/flask-sqlite/ -- I started with this, using templates and simple HTML just to show the database was loaded correctly and I could access the data in a UI https://github.com/PrettyPrinted/flask-movie-api/blob/master/api/views.py I had trouble with the Update/Delete calls until I realized Index was a key word and needed backticks.